Fact-checked by the The Credit Scout editorial team

 How long does a collection stay on your credit report if you don’t pay?

-You can absolutely handle pay for delete negotiation yourself — no credit repair company is required.
-A well-written certified letter costs only postage and carries the same legal weight as anything a third party sends.
+You can handle it yourself, no credit repair company is required.
+A well-written certified letter costs only postage and carries the same legal weight as anything a third party sends on your behalf.
 Credit repair companies charge fees ranging from $50 to $150 per month for tasks you can do for free.

 What if the collector agrees but never deletes the account?